top of page

 “I’ll help you get it up there.”

 His words could not have been more prescient.
-I went for a walk in the trail to see the spruce trees and returned after less than two hours to find the entire sand bank covered in knee deep water.
-I put the kayak in the water and paddled back into town.
+I went for a walk in the trail to see the spruce trees and returned after less than two hours to find the entire sandbank covered in knee deep water.

-Indeed, the air on the boardwalk was saturated with a delicious scent of smoked salmon and I reeled through the walkway to the shop’s front door like a fish on the hook.
+Indeed, the air on the boardwalk was saturated with a delicious scent of smoked salmon and I reeled through the walkway to the shop’s front door like a fish on a hook.

 “I hope there’s a strong padlock on your door.
 This is where the town bears hang out on the porch at night.”
 I said to the shopkeeper who laughed at my joke.